Keithagy/GoCalcTest/README.md

 # GoCalcTest
-Learning about Github Actions through a simple sample calculator actions.
+Learning about automated testing via Github Actions using a sample calculator application.